-Carrot Cake has been kind of vilified for decades because people long ago decided a perfectly good cake needed additions like pecans and pineapple.
+Carrot Cake has been kind of vilified for decades because people long ago decided a perfectly good cake needed additions like pecans and pineapple, while coconut basically has no place in a recipe except in a Pina Colada recipe.
 Remember that people also came up with a hot dog Jello dish (google it if you don’t believe me!), so we don’t have to always follow what others do!

 For the Cake

 - ½ cup applesauce see notes